bridgetownrb/bridgetown/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 <!--
   Hi!
-Thanks for considering to file a feature request with Jekyll.
+Thanks for considering to file a feature request with Bridgetown.
 Please take the time to answer the basic questions.
 Please try to be as detailed as possible.

   Thanks!